 Dealing with a cluttered desktop or crowded computer folders may be a daunting task, but with these tips and tricks, you’ll be well on your way to a functioning system of files and folders.

 Everyone uses their computers for different primary purposes.
 A freelance writer will likely have completely different main folder assignments than a professional gamer or a business owner.
-It’s important to narrow down your digital world into easy folder divisions to make your first round of organization a breeze, and your future rounds even easier.
+It’s important to narrow down your digital world into easy folder divisions to make your first round of organisation a breeze and your future rounds even easier.

-Within your larger primary folders, smaller sub-folders make your organization operation even smoother.
-Being able to categorize files by their functionality or content will help you access them whenever you need them.
-No search button necessary.
+Within your larger primary folders, smaller sub-folders make your organisation's operation even smoother.
+Being able to categorise files by their functionality or content will help you access them whenever you need them.
+No search button is necessary.

 Your downloads folder should function as a temporary cache for recently downloaded files.
 Get into the habit of placing recent downloads in their proper folders or deleting them once they’ve served their purpose.